Generalising rate heterogeneity across sites in statistical phylogenetics: Phylogenetic models of sequence evolution

 \subsection{Modelling rate heterogeneity across sites}

-It has long been recognised that selective pressures vary across sites due to the their differing roles in the structure and function of the molecular sequence.
-This feature is typically captured by allowing each site $j$ to evolve at its own rate $c_j > 0$ which scales the rate matrix $Q$ linearly.
-To enable information to be shared between sites, the rates $\vect{c}=(c_1,\ldots,c_M)\transpose$ are generally assumed follow a gamma distribution with unit mean.
-The likelihood can then be represented as
+It has long been recognised that selective pressures vary across sites due to their differing roles in the structure and function of the molecular sequence \citep[][]{Yan96,SNS96}.
+This feature is typically captured by a simple modelling device that allows each site $j$ to evolve at its own rate $c_j > 0$ which scales the normalised rate matrix $\matr{Q}$ linearly.
+To enable information to be shared between sites, the rates $\vect{c}=(c_1,\ldots,c_M)\transpose$ are generally assumed to follow a gamma distribution with unit mean.
+Defining